mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 to cut out the first strong impulse of the signal, leaving only late reflections and the reverb "tail."
 In the processing chain, the "direct" signal comes from another track.
-By separating the direct signal from the reverb it becomes much easier to adjust the ratio between their levels, and this becomes important once we try using different types of headphones, more about this in the upcoming part II.
+By separating the direct signal from the reverb, it becomes much easier to adjust the ratio between their levels, and this becomes important once we try using different types of headphones, more about this in the upcoming part II.